 Last week, one of the companies featured in our recent carbon removals power list, Air Company, announced that it would be making E-Fuel from CO2, which it is calling “AIRMADE”.

 Air Company was previously best known for making vodka (and perfume) out of air.
 Now it is pivoting to fuels, with partners on board that include JetBlue, and supersonic aircraft company Boom.

-In fact, in last week’s Sustainability in the Air podcast, Boom CEO Blake Scholl signaled that the company was looking to be a “Switzerland of SAF” in diversifying its suppliers.
+In fact, in last week’s Sustainability in the Air podcast, Boom CEO Blake Scholl signalled that the company was looking to be a “Switzerland of SAF” in diversifying its suppliers.

-Having previously signed an agreement with Prometheus (which is also turning CO2 to fuel), the Air Company announcement would seem to be the first sign of that.
+Having previously signed an agreement with Prometheus (which is also turning CO2 into fuel), the Air Company announcement would seem to be the first sign of that.

-Meanwhile, JetBlue signaled its intention to purchase 25 million gallons of AIRMADE.
+Meanwhile, JetBlue signalled its intention to purchase 25 million gallons of AIRMADE.